ibexa/documentation-developer/docs/guide/search/criteria_reference/fulltext_criterion.md

 ## Supported syntax

-Full text search syntax is available when using Solr search engine.
+All features of full text search syntax are available when using Solr search engine.
 You can use the following features:

 - Boolean operators: AND (&&), OR (||), NOT (!)